yetidevworks/yetisearch/README.md

 A powerful, pure-PHP search engine library with advanced full-text search capabilities, designed for modern PHP applications.

+> Important: Requires SQLite FTS5 (full‑text search) support in your PHP’s SQLite library.
+See “Requirements” for a quick check.

 ## Table of Contents

 - [Features](#features)